Making a Difference ...

 Through this process, his confidence has grown from beyond the confines of the stables, to his everyday life.
 He is more confident, braver, and vocal than ever.
 Additionally, we have seen gains in his overall coordination, core strength, and ability to navigate his environment in a meaningful way.
 (And he’s of course still healthily rambunctious and stubborn when he feels he needs to be).

 If you ask Gabe what has favorite day of the week is, he will —undoubtedly— sign “horse”.
 The best day of Gabe’s week, is the day he gets to ride.
 This is in no small part to the kind and caring staff at Tara’s Chance, their patience, and their willingness to embrace an ethos of inclusivity, empathy, and limitless opportunities for our families.

 - Anthony A.

-Our next rider is Boyd.
-Diagnosed with Autism and Apraxia, on Boyd’s first ride with Maggie, he was fearless and jumped right up and without a second thought.
+Boyd was diagnosed with Autism and Apraxia.
+On Boyd’s first ride with Maggie, he was fearless and jumped right up and without a second thought.
 Although unafraid, he did struggle with his balance, coordination and following instructions.
-Now, 3 years later Boyd is riding like a pro.
+Now, 7 years later Boyd is rides like a pro.
 His core balance has improved so much he can now sit on his knees and ride with confidence.
 His coordination and smooth transitioning from facing forward to backward are almost flawless and his ability to follow the important instructions given has enhanced his time at Tara’s Chance.
-Boyd excitingly looks forward to riding Maggie each week and talks about it all day before we get there, including his favorite part of the ride, going fast!
+Boyd loves riding Maggie and going fast!
 It is such a wonderful feeling to watch him learn and progress in these therapeutic areas, all with a huge smile on his face and heart full of joy.

 Priscilla’s Dad Josh writes: